BlueWinds/WarTechIIC/README.md

-WarTech IIC (WIIC) is a mod for HBS's Battletech computer game.
+WarTechIIC (WIIC) is a mod for HBS's Battletech computer game.
 It's inspired by the likes of WarTech, GalaxyAtWar, and RogueTech's PersistantMap.
 The mod's homepage is https://github.com/BlueWinds/WarTechIIC, where you can always find the most up to date source code.

 WIIC is distributed under the GNU General Public License v3.0 license.
 Special permission is granted to Battletech Advanced: 3062 and Roguetech to distribute this alongside Custom Bundle and other proprietary code.
 Please reach out to BlueWinds on github, or the BTA/RogueTech discords for more details.